AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-lists-and-static-lists/using-smart-lists/use-inactivity-filters-in-a-smart-list.md

 # Use Inactivity Filters in a Smart List {#use-inactivity-filters-in-a-smart-list}

-Did you know you can look for people in a Smart List who&nbsp;*didn't*&nbsp;do something?
+Did you know you can look for people in a Smart List who *didn't* do something?
 Check out these inactivity filters.

 1. Go to **Marketing Activities**.